uc-cdis/arborist/README.md

 statelessly verify the user's authorization, making a request to arborist with the user's JWT and receiving a response for the authorization decision.

+The key documentation is below.
+Additional documentation can be found in the [/docs](/docs) directory.

 ## API documentation

 [OpenAPI documentation available here.](http://petstore.swagger.io/?url=https://raw.githubusercontent.com/uc-cdis/arborist/master/docs/openapi.yaml)